mattf1n/mattf1n.github.io/content/index.md

-Welcome to my website! :wave:
+Welcome to my website!

 I am a Junior at **Harvard University** studying **Computer Science and Linguistics** and an incoming software engineering intern at **Microsoft** working on **natural language experiences** in Office.
 I am currently a **teaching fellow** for the course CS51: Abstraction and Design in Computation and am helping to develop a new course CS187: Computational Linguistics for the coming fall.

 My interests include mathematics, linguistics, machine learning, and music.